 Reading groups, offered several times each semester, provide up-to-date information on topics in effective teaching and give participants valuable experience in leading group discussions.
-For each session, approximately 50–75 pages are assigned in advance, and one to two PFF students guide the discussion, which generally lasts about 90 minutes (for the in-person groups).
+For each session, readings are assigned in advance, and one to two PFF students guide the discussion, which generally lasts about 90 minutes (for the WebEx groups).

-The reading group assigned readings are posted on the PFF Blackboard page under the "Readings" tab, which is located in the left-hand navigation.
+The reading group assigned readings are posted on the SharePoint page under the "Readings" tab, which is located in the left-hand navigation.

 Reading Group Discussion Guidelines

 Leaders should download these guidelines and consider them carefully as they plan to lead a reading group.

 To view this document, you will need Adobe Acrobat Reader, a free download.

 - Being an International Student on the Academic Job Market

 - The Biology of Learning

 - Creating Significant Learning Experiences